rjashby/Wheres-My-Sammich/Project-Log.md

 10:53 - Auth 0 didn't work.
 Waste of time.
 Back to drawing board.

 11:38: App builds with the components I've made thus far.
 Got firebase/firestore set up.
 Need a break.

+1:45p pm - Ran some errands and ate lunch.
+Back at it.